Spanish Civil War: Constituent Cortes and left-wing government (1931–1933)

-Right-wing government (1933–1936)
+Right-wing government (1933–1935)

 In November 1933, right-wing parties won the general election.
-The causal factors included the increased resentment of the incumbent government by such reasons as its inability to counter the pressure from the employers' associations and economic instability, including the failure of the agrarian reform to significantly improve the living conditions of rural labourers; the recent enfranchisement of women in Spain, most of whom voted for centre-right parties, the breakup of the coalition between the Radical Republican Party and the Socialists, the failure of the left to form an electoral coalition similar to the one of the Radicals and the right, and the opposition of the anarchists to the Socialists following the Casas Viejas incident: while earlier they voted for left-wing parties, during the 1933 elections they either voted for the Radicals or abstained.
-Among the members of the victorious coalition was the new party, the Spanish Confederation of Autonomous Right-wing Groups (CEDA).
-The left viewed the CEDA not only as a threat to their progressive reforms, but to the Republic in general, and more to it, as a fascist party.
+The causal factors included increased resentment of the incumbent government due to its inability to counter pressure from the employers' associations, economic instability, including the failure of the agrarian reform to significantly improve the living conditions of rural labourers; the recent enfranchisement of women in Spain, most of whom voted for centre-right parties, the breakup of the coalition between the Radical Republican Party and the Socialists, the failure of the left to form an electoral coalition similar to the one of the Radicals and the right, and the opposition of the anarchists to the Socialists following the Casas Viejas incident.
+Earlier the anarchists had voted for left-wing parties, yet during the 1933 elections they either voted for the Radicals or abstained.
+Among the members of the victorious coalition was a new party, the Spanish Confederation of Autonomous Right-wing Groups (CEDA).
+The left viewed the CEDA not only as a threat to their progressive reforms, but to the Republic in general, and specifically as a fascist party.
 The CEDA and its leader Gil Robles proclaimed their goals to dissolve workers' movements and parliamentary democracy, purge "Marxists, Freemasons, Separatists and Jews", and establish an authoritarian corporate state, praising Benito Mussolini of Fascist Italy, Adolf Hitler of Nazi Germany and Engelbert Dollfuss of the Austrian Ständestaat.
-While Gil Robles rejected such aspects of fascism as reliance on violence, his criticism of fascism was booed by his own followers.
-The left rejected the validity of the election results on the grounds that the Socialists gained more votes than any party of the Radical-right coalition, and that the elections in southern areas were subject to alleged malpractice and such possible violations as harassment of the voters by employers and right-wing groups and attempted, unsuccessfully, to have President Niceto Alcalá-Zamora cancel the electoral results.
-Alcala-Zamora, fearing CEDA's monarchist sympathies and their proposed changes to the constitution, invited the Radical Alejandro Lerroux form the government instead of Gil Robles, the leader of the largest party in the parliament.
-The CEDA did not enter the government, but the first maintained indirect control over the latter through dependance of the government on the necessary support of the parliament and through CEDA's threats to abandon parliamentary methods.
-Later Gil Robles stated that the Radicals were "carry[ing] out [CEDA's] programme."
+While Gil Robles rejected such aspects of fascism as reliance on violence, his criticism of fascism was poorly received by his own followers.
+The left rejected the validity of the election results on the grounds that the Socialists gained more votes than any party of the Radical-right coalition, and that the elections in southern areas were subject to alleged malpractice, and such possible violations as harassment of the voters by employers and right-wing groups.
+They unsuccessfully attempted to have President Niceto Alcalá-Zamora cancel the electoral results.
+Concerned about CEDA's monarchist leanings and its plans to alter the constitution, he asked the Radical Party leader Alejandro Lerroux to form a government instead of Gil Robles of CEDA, the largest party in parliament.
+Although CEDA did not formally join Lerroux's cabinet, it exerted indirect influence because the coalition government depended on its parliamentary support.
+CEDA reinforced this leverage by threatening to withdraw cooperation.
+Later, Gil Robles claimed that the Radicals were “carrying out CEDA's programme.”